PabRD/footprintDetection/README.md

 # footprintDetection
-This script detect footprints and calculates Arch Index (Cavanagh et al. 1987) 25 images are available.
-You can run the code with the .m directly in the raw image folder.
+This script proposes footprints detection and Arch Index calculation (Cavanagh et al. 1987) from footprint photographs`.
+25 images are available.
+You can run the code with the .m file directly in the raw image folder.

 There is different steps with figures: rbg image to gray image and improving contrast :